Modular forms and K3 surfaces: Obstructions for singular K3 surfaces

 The first obstruction comes from lattice theory.
 It involves the genus of a lattice and was first studied by Shimada \cite{Shimada} in the case of fundamental discriminant.
 The second author then proved the general case in \cite{S-fields}.

 \begin{Theorem}[Sch\"utt, Shimada] Let $X$ be a singular K3 surface over some number field.
 Let $d$ denote the discriminant of $X$ and $K=\Q(\sqrt{d})$.
 Then

 \end{Theorem}

 If $X$ is defined over $\Q$, the genus of $T(X)$ consists of a single class.
-This implies that $Cl(K)$ is at most two-torsion.
-Independently this follows from Theorems~\ref{Thm:mod} and \ref{Thm:CM}.
+This implies that $Cl(K)$ is at most two-torsion, which of course also follows from Theorems~\ref{Thm:mod} and \ref{Thm:CM}.

 The second obstruction is related to class field theory.
 It essentially says that even if a singular K3 surface descends to some number field $L$, it still carries the structure of the ring class field $H(d)$ through the Galois action on the \NeS\ group.
-This property was first noted by the first author in \cite{Elkies}.
-The second author gave an alternative proof in \cite{S-NS}.
+This property was first noted for singular K3 surfaces over $\Q$ by the first author in \cite{Elkies}.
+The second author pursued an alternative approach in \cite{S-NS}.

-\begin{Theorem}[Elkies] Let $X$ be a singular K3 surface of discriminant $d$.
+\begin{Theorem}[Elkies, Sch\"utt] Let $X$ be a singular K3 surface of discriminant $d$.
 Let $H(d)$ be the ring class field for $d$.
 Let $L$ be a number field such that $\NS(X)$ is generated by divisors over $L$.
 Then $H(d)\subseteq L(\sqrt{d})$. \end{Theorem}

+\begin{Remark} Conversely it was recently proved by Hulek and one of us that any singular K3 surface $X$ of discriminant $d$ admts a model with $\NS(X)$ is generated by divisors over the ring class field $H(d)$ \cite{HS}. \end{Remark}

 In consequence, as $h(d)$ increases, singular K3 surfaces become more and more complicated.
 In particular the number of singular K3 surfaces over $\Q$ up to $\C$-isomorphism is finite.
 This result is originally due to \v Safarevi\v c \cite{Shafa}.
 Hence, in our attempt to find singular K3 surfaces for all newforms of weight three with rational Fourier coefficients, we are searching within a finite set.